The Orlicz-Gauss image problem for pseudo-cones and its associated spherical optimal transport: Introduction

-2mm
+For the case of infinite measures, there are many difficulties in the Minkowski-type problem for pseudo-cones.
+Please see \cite{Schneider-Pseudo_cones} and \cite{Semenov-Zhao} for the in-depth study.
+Here, we obtain the following result for the infinite measures.
+Recall that a measure $\mu$ on $\Omega_C$ is called locally finite if $\mu(\eta)<+\infty$ for any compact $\eta\subset\Omega_C$. \begin{theorem} Let $\mu$ be a nonzero and locally finite Borel measure on $\Omega_C$, then there exists a $C$-full set $K$ such that

+Moreover, there are infinitely many such $K$.
+Formula \eqref{Normalized-form} should be understood in the sense of the limit, please see the proof in Theorem \ref{The-Main-Theorem-local-finite}. \end{theorem}

+1mm

 This paper is organized as follows.
 In Section \ref{Preliminaries}, we collect some preliminary materials on pseudo-cones.
-In Section \ref{Orlicz-integral Gauss curvature}, we introduce the Orlicz-integral Gauss curvature of pseudo-cones and its related properties.
+In Section \ref{Orlicz-integral Gauss curvature}, we introduce the Orlicz-Gauss image measure of pseudo-cones and its related properties.
 Section \ref{A Variational formula} is devoted to a variational formula for pseudo-cones under nonhomogeneous perturbations.
-In Section \ref{Existential results on compact sets}, we establish the uniform estimates and existence results on compact domains to the Orlicz-Aleksandrov problem for pseudo-cones.
-Finally, in Section \ref{Proof of the main theorem}, we present the proof of Theorem \ref{The-Main-Theorem}.
+In Section \ref{Existential results on compact sets}, we establish the uniform estimates and existence results on compact domains to the Orlicz-Gauss image problem for pseudo-cones.
+Section \ref{Proof of the main theorem} presents the proof of Theorem \ref{The-Main-Theorem}, and Section \ref{Proof of the main theorem local finite} that of Theorem \ref{The-Main-Theorem-local-finite}.
+Finally, we present the connection between the Orlicz-Gauss image problem for pseudo-cones and the spherical optimal transport in Section \ref{Section Spherical optimal transport}.